After decades of decay, Myanmar bets on Thilawa to lead industry boom

 "The Myanmar government is serious," said Takashi Yanai, president of Myanmar-Japan Thilawa Development (MJTD), which has a 49 percent stake in the SEZ.
 "They want to change the old style."

-That style helped fill the pockets of generals but scared off investors, who watched Myanmar's economy wilt while neighbors China, India and Thailand grew apace.
+That style helped fill the pockets of generals but scared off investors, who watched Myanmar's economy wilt while neighbours China, India and Thailand grew apace.

 Now, managed by a semi-civilian government, Myanmar has one of the world's fastest growing economies.